Joined System: 1977

 At a Glance

-The mission of the Arkansas Archeological Survey is to study and protect the 13,000-year archeological heritage of Arkansas, to preserve and manage information and collections from archeological sites and to communicate what is learned to the people of the state.
-The survey has 10 research stations across the state, each with a full-time Ph.D. archeologist associated with regional higher education institutions and state parks.
+The mission of the Arkansas Archeological Survey is to study, document and protect the more than 13,000-year archeological heritage of Arkansas, to preserve and manage information and collections from archeological sites, and to communicate what is learned to the people of the state.
+The survey has 10 research stations across Arkansas, each with a full-time Ph.D. archeologist associated with regional higher education institutions and state parks.
 To find your local station, click here.
-Our archeologists conduct research, assist other state and federal agencies and are available to local officials, amateur archeologists, landowners, educators and students in need of information about archeology or archeological sites.
+Our archeologists conduct research, record sites, assist other state and federal agencies, and are available to local officials, amateur archeologists, landowners, educators, and students in need of information about archeology or archeological sites.
 The Survey’s Coordinating Office located at the University of Arkansas, Fayetteville, houses the administrative and support staff of the Survey, the Registrar who assigns archeological site numbers and curates artifacts and records from around the state, the State Archeologist, and other specialists like the Survey’s Education Outreach Coordinator, Science and Technology Administrator, Commercial Graphic Artist, Cemetery Preservation Specialist, and Publications Editor.

 Points of Pride

-- The Survey’s state-of-the-art computer databases provide online access to information on nearly 47,000 archeological sites and 6,500 projects to state and federal agencies and Native American tribes involved in preserving cultural resources in Arkansas.
+- The Survey’s state-of-the-art computer databases provide online access to information on over 50,000 archeological sites and over 7800 projects to state and federal agencies, private firms and Native American tribes involved in preserving cultural resources in Arkansas.

-- Survey staff taught college classes at seven colleges and universities across the state to undergraduate and graduate students; provided lectures and demonstrations to more than 650 public school students and teachers; and gave 86 public lectures across the state reaching thousands of Arkansas citizens.
+- Survey staff taught college classes at seven colleges and universities across the state to undergraduate and graduate students; provided lectures and demonstrations to thousands of public school students and teachers; and gave some 50 public lectures across the state reaching thousands of Arkansans of all ages.